pablodecm/paper-inferno/paper/paper.md

 the resulting vector of Poisson counts (or its differentiable approximation) if a non-parametric counting model as the one described in [@Sec:method] is used.
-The latter, referred as $\lambda$, is a nuisance parameter that causes a shift on the background; its effect can accounted for in the computation graph by simply adding $(\lambda,0)$ to each observation in the mini-batch.
-The effect of other transformations depending on parameters could also be accounted as long as they are differentiable or substituted by a differentiable approximation.
+The latter, referred as $\lambda$, is a nuisance parameter that causes a shift on the background along variable 1 with respect to the densities shown in [@Fig:subfigure_b]; its effect can accounted for in the computation graph by simply adding $(\lambda,0)$ to each observation in the mini-batch.
+The effect of alternative transformations depending on parameters could also be accounted for as long as they are differentiable or substituted by a differentiable approximation.

 The same basic network architecture is used both for cross-entropy and inference-aware training: two hidden layers of 10 nodes followed by ReLU activations.
-The number of layers on the output layer is two when classification proxies are used, matching the total number of mixture classes in the problem considered.
-Instead, for inference-aware classification the the number of output nodes can be arbitrary and will be denoted with $b$, corresponding to the dimensionality of the sample summary statistic.
+The number of layers on the output layer is two when classification proxies are used, matching the number of mixture classes in the problem considered.
+Instead, for inference-aware classification the number of output nodes can be arbitrary and will be denoted with $b$, corresponding to the dimensionality of the sample summary statistic.
 The final layer is followed by a softmax activation function and